iCliniq Logo

 What Is the Procedure of Colposcopy Biopsy?

 Colposcopy is a safe procedure with minimal pain and no complications other than vaginal spotting.
 The examiner will look at the squamocolumnar junction, which is the area that gives rise to most cases of cervical cancer.
 The squamocolumnar junction is the border between the two different types of cells (squamous cells lining the cervix's outer surface and columnar cells lining the endocervical canal).
 During colposcopy, the entire squamocolumnar junction is mostly seen in young women.
-But in older women, due to menopause, the squamocolumnar junction may migrate inside the endocervical canal.
+However, in older women, due to menopause, the squamocolumnar junction may migrate inside the endocervical canal.
 In such cases of older women, colposcopy is not adequate.
 So, another procedure may need to be performed to check the entire squamocolumnar junction.

 If any abnormal cells are identified, a small piece of tissue may be removed for closer examination.
 It may feel a small pinch or scratch in terms of sensation while removing the sample for examination.
 A biopsy aims to confirm whether the screening test correctly identifies a problem.
 This procedure usually takes about five minutes, but it can take about 10 to 15 minutes if any treatment is carried out.